 The guy at the Louvre said it was closing in a half-hour.
 I didn't believe him.
 It was only late afternoon and there was a fair mob of people waiting in queue.
 I kind of wanted to be outdoors anyway.
 I don't know whether or not Kim believed him, or how much she really wanted to see the Louvre in the circumstances.
 In any case, we left it.
 We saw the outside of the Louvre, a massive blond stone building; and we got somebody to take our photo by the glassen pyramid entrance.

-We walked to the river and across it.
-I wanted to be on the "Left Bank."
+We crossed Pont Neuf, to the "Left Bank."
 We spent the evening walking around, sitting in a cafe, and, later, a bar.
 We couldn't sit around much outside, because it was really pretty cold.
 There were a lot of people sitting outdoors at cafes, though.
 There was, in fact, vibrant activity outdoors.
 Crepes on a big round flatiron griddle.
-Well-dressed people with an easy, sophisticated way, relaxing.
+Well-dressed people with an easy, sophisticated way.
 None of them seemed bothered by the temperature, which I found bearable only if we kept walking.